Heavy rain likely in Gangetic West Bengal: MeT | Headlines

 Heavy rain likely in Gangetic West Bengal: MeT

-The weatherman, in its forecast said, heavy rain is likely to occur in Gangetic West Bengal in the next three days due to formation of a low pressure area in north Bay of Bengal.
+The weatherman has forecast likelihood of heavy rain in Gangetic West Bengal in the next three days due to formation of a low pressure area in north Bay of Bengal.
 The low pressure system is likely to intensify in the next couple of days, it said.

 The districts of East and West Midnapore, South 24 Parganas, Jhargram, Howrah, Hooghly, Bankura and Birbhum are likely to receive heavy rainfall, while thunderstorm is likely in other places of Gangetic West Bengal from Monday, the Met office said.
 Intensity of rain is likely to increase in the coastal districts from Tuesday with the low pressure system becoming more marked, and it may continue till Friday morning.